Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Prerequisites from This Series

-In this subsection we recall the Auslander-Reiten space, or AR-space of the bounded derives category of $\repAR$, denoted $\DbAR$.
-Before doing so we recall the following: \begin{proposition}[Proposition 5.1.2 in \cite{Rock}] The category $\DbAR$ is Krull-Schmidt.
-The indecomposable objects are shifts of indecomposables in $\repAR$. \end{proposition}
+In this section we state the cluster theories content we need from Part (III) \cite{IgusaRockTodorov2}.
+However, we first need just one result from Part (II). \begin{proposition}[Proposition 5.1.2 in \cite{Rock}] Let $\ARS$ be a continuous quiver of type $A$.
+Then $\DbARS$ is Krull--Schmidt.
+The indecomposable objects are shifts of indecomposables in $\repARS$. \end{proposition}

-In \cite{Rock} the author defined a function $\MM^b: \Ind(\DbAR)\to \R\times[-\frac{\pi}{2},\frac{\pi}{2}]$.
-This map is used to define the AR-space or $\DbAR$.
-There is also a function that sends isomorphism classes of indecomposables to the set $\{1,2,3,4\}$.
-The value assigned to an indecomposable is called its position.
-The values are to be thought of as occupying the points on a diamond:

-A pair of indecomposables $V$ and $W$ in $\DbAR$ are isomorphic if and only if $\MM^b V=\MM^b W$ and their positions are the same.

-\begin{example} Let $A_\R$ have the straight descending orientation.
-Then (part of) the AR-space of $\DbAR$ appears as
+\begin{theorem}[Theorem A in \cite{IgusaRockTodorov2}] $\ARS$ and $A_{\R,R}$ be continuous quivers of type $A$.
+Then $\DbARS$ is triangulated equivalent to $\mathcal D^b(A_{\R,R})$ if and only if (i) $S$ and $R$ are both finite, (ii) $S$ and $R$ both bounded on exactly one side, or (iii) $S$ and $R$ are both indexed by $\Z$. \end{theorem}